Chart Color Schemes

 Kyneton has a typical household mix, with a fairly typical median household size

-Family households constitute 70.0% of all households, including 28.2% couples with children, 31.5% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 30.0%, with lone person households at 27.0% and group households comprising 2.7%.
-The median household size is 2.4 people, which aligns with the Regional Vic. average.
+Family households account for 70.0% of all households, consisting of 28.2% couples with children, 31.5% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 30.0%, with lone person households at 27.0% and group households comprising 2.7% of the total.
+The median household size is 2.4 people, which matches the Regional Vic. average.

 Frequently Asked Questions - Households